prcutler/pi-dial/README.md

 ## Installation

 Install Raspbian on your Raspberry Pi.
-Any Raspberry Pi should work, I am using an older Raspberry Pi with ethernet.
-A newer
+Any Raspberry Pi should work, I am using an older Raspberry Pi 2 with ethernet.

 ## Credits
+* Originally inspired by the [Media Dial](https://learn.adafruit.com/media-dial/circuit-diagram) project on Adafruit by the Ruiz brothers
+* The [denonavr project](https://github.com/ol-iver/denonavr) originally created for Home Assistant
+* Way too many tutorials and guides on how to program rotary encoders and the LCD screen.
+A special shout out to Adafruit for all of their project ideas and documentation.